 3. Peeling Paint on Home

-When your gutters aren’t working properly there are two places you can expect paint to begin peeling.
+When your gutters aren’t working properly there are two places you can expect the paint to begin peeling.
 Your gutters can start to peel and crack when they are weathered and worn, eventually giving way to rust and corrosion.
 If the paint is cracking or peeling on your home’s siding, fascia, soffit, or otherwise, water and moisture will penetrate those cracks and damage the integrity of your home.
 Repairing damaged paint and replacing your gutter system will ensure no further damage is done.

 4. Pooling water